search-anything/searchanything-docs/src/content/docs/guides/quick-start.md

  "QueryTimeMs": 15
 ```

-## Cleanup
+## Clean-up

-If you used the sample recipe data and wondering how to cleanup, a quick and simple way is to re-`init` your index.
+If you used the sample recipe data and wondering how to clean-up, a quick and simple way is to re-`init` your index.

-This command will force initialize an empty index, any data indexed will be deleted and cannot be retrieved.
+This command will force initialize an empty index, any data indexed will be **deleted and cannot be retrieved**.

 ```shell
 curl --request POST \